-Use digital devices and media with care. e.g. name a variety of digital devices and handle appropriately.
+EYFS KS1 Lower KS2 Upper KS2 Use digital devices and media with care. e.g. name a variety of digital devices and handle appropriately.
 Recognise that actions have consequences and identify simple rules to keep safe (offline and online).
-Use digital devices within a controlled environment, time and context. e.g. use for a given time to achieve a specified outcome.
+Use digital devices within a controlled environment, time and context. e. g use for a given time to achieve a specified outcome Yr 1/2.
 Talk about the advantages and disadvantages of digital media in their lives, e.g. on their physical and mental well-being.
-Acknowledge age restrictions and suitability of digital media and devices. e.g. locate and begin to understand PEGI ratings and age restriction guidelines Identify physical and emotional effects of playing/watching inappropriate content/games.
+Acknowledge age restrictions and suitability of digital media and devices. e.g. locate and begin to understand PEGI ratings and age restriction guidelines.
+Identify physical and emotional effects of playing/watching inappropriate content/games.
 Identify the positive and negative influences of technology on health and the environment. e.g. consider the different ways time is spent and begin to find a balance between active, non-digital and digital activities.
 Explain the importance of balancing game and screen time with other parts of their lives.
+Begin to consider the ways in which companies try to keep you online for longer periods of time e.g. persuasive design, in-app purchases, clickbait.
 Acknowledge that owning a digital device allows you to connect with others both formally and informally.
-Understand the importance of balancing game and screen time with other parts of their lives. e.g. explore the reasons why they may be tempted to spend more time playing games or find it difficult to stop playing and the effect this has on their health.
+Understand the importance of balancing game and screen time with other parts of their lives, e.g. explore the reasons why they may be tempted to spend more time playing games or find it difficult to stop playing and the effect this has on their health.
 Reflect on their own media habits and begin to demonstrate healthy online behaviours, identifying unacceptable online behaviour.
 Understand the importance of balancing being connected to formal and informal networks with personal privacy and well-being.
 Considers that some people choose to present an edited version (persona and/or images) of themselves online and often these are very different to reality.
 Appreciates the dangers of using online platforms to chase validation from others.
 E.g. maximising the number of likes given to a post.